 Preliminary Data: Inclusion of preliminary data in the field of GWI and other supporting information is required.
 The project should include a well-formulated, testable hypothesis based on existing evidence in the GWI field that holds translational potential.

 Impact: Applications must articulate how results will lead to a clinical impact for Veterans with GWI even if a clinical impact is not an immediate outcome.
 All applications must focus on features of GWI and Veterans of the 1990-1991 Gulf War affected by GWI.
-It is the responsibility of the Principal Investigator (PI) to clearly and explicitly articulate the project’s potential impact on GWI.
+The application should clearly and explicitly articulate the project’s potential impact on GWI.

 Areas of Interest

-Considering the current Gulf War Illness Landscape and the GWIRP’s mission, all FY19 GWIRP applications must address at least one of the following overarching challenges unless adequate justification for exception is provided.* • Revolutionize treatment and minimize negative side effects • Eliminate the health consequences associated with Gulf War Illness (GWI) • Distinguish symptom clusters to better target treatments • Identify what drives GWI and determine how to intervene • Identify why GWI is worse for some Veterans than for others • Validate determinants of GWI susceptibility, latency, and impacts on organs and systems • Better define and diagnose GWI • Determine whether GWI puts Veterans at greater risk for developing neurological diseases, cancers, or other serious conditions • Help Veterans, their caregivers, and clinicians communicate effectively about GWI, its symptoms, and potential treatments • Primary prevention strategies based on a consistent theory of GWI etiology
+Considering The Gulf War Illness Landscape and the GWIRP’s mission, all FY20 GWIRP applications must address at least one of the following overarching challenges unless adequate justification for exception is provided.* • Treatments: Eliminate the health consequences associated with GWI and revolutionize treatment • Diagnosis: Better define and diagnose GWI • Subtyping: Distinguish symptom clusters to better target treatments, identify underlying causes, and elucidate differences in severity • Determinants: Validate exposures associated with GWI and impacts on organs and systems • Consequences: Determine whether GWI is associated with greater risk for developing other disease states including neurological diseases, cancers, or other life-threatening and severely debilitating conditions • Communication: Help Veterans, their caregivers, researchers and health care providers communicate effectively about GWI, its symptoms, and potential treatments

-The anticipated direct costs budgeted for the entire period of performance for an FY19 GWIRP Research Advancement Award will not exceed $700,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY20 GWIRP Research Advancement Award will not exceed $625,000.
+If applying under the Biorepository Contribution Option, direct costs will not exceed $645,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.
-If applying under the Biorepository Contribution Option, direct costs will not exceed $720,000.